starsyntaxx/30_days_of_Machine_Learning/README.md

-🧠 30 Days of Machine Learning Models
+##30 Days of Machine Learning Models

 «From "I can use it" to "I understand why it works."»

-A 30-day deep dive into Machine Learning models, their mathematical foundations, assumptions, implementation, hyperparameters, tuning, diagnostics, and interpretability.
+A 30-day deep dive into Machine Learning models — exploring their intuition, mathematics, assumptions, implementation, hyperparameters, tuning, diagnostics, and interpretability.

-This isn't a challenge to simply learn how to call ".fit()".
+This is not just a challenge to use ML models.

-The goal is to understand what happens underneath the model, why it works, when it works, when it fails, and how to make informed decisions when working with real-world data.
+It is a challenge to understand why they work, when they work, when they fail, and how to make better decisions when working with them.

-Each day, I'll learn, implement, experiment, document, and teach what I've learned through a corresponding Medium article.

 ---

-🎯 The Goal
+#🎯 Goal

-By the end of these 30 days, I want to be able to take an unfamiliar dataset and confidently reason through:
+By the end of these 30 days, I want to be able to take an unfamiliar dataset and confidently go from:

 Understand the Data
        ↓
-Define the Problem
+Define the ML Problem
        ↓
 Choose an Appropriate Model
        ↓